Yigidosantos9/DSA210-Term-Project/README.md

 - Add other indicators like stress levels, academic performance, and mental health for deeper insights.

 ---

+## Hypothesis Testing Summary

+To understand how different factors impact phone pick-up behavior, several statistical tests were conducted.

+- **Lecture Hours:**
+  Pick-up activity (especially social media and communication apps) significantly increased on days with more than 2 hours of lectures.

+- **Exam Days:**
+  Total pick-ups dropped significantly on exam days, likely due to reduced distractions.

+- **Gym Attendance & High Caffeine Days:**
+  These showed slight visual differences but were not statistically significant based on t-test results.

+- **Weather Conditions:**
+  ANOVA results indicated no significant effect of weather on phone usage.

+Overall, academic intensity (e.g., lecture hours and exams) had the most noticeable impact, while lifestyle and environmental factors had a more limited effect.

 ## Conclusion & Goals